 persimmon – Japanese apple

-Japanese apple, known to us as persimmon, is a deciduous tree that originated in China where it has been grown for centuries.
-This fruit looks like a combination of apples and tomatoes and depending on varieties (several thousand) vary from yellow-orange to dark red-orange colours.
+The Japanese apple, also known as persimmon, is a deciduous tree that originated in China and has been cultivated for centuries.
+The fruit resembles a hybrid of apples and tomatoes and comes in a range of colors from yellow-orange to dark red-orange, depending on the variety, of which there are several thousand.

-Unripe fruits should be stored in some paper or cardboard packaging and kept at room temperature where they will settle for about a week.
-For faster ripening helps to stores them close to other fruits, especially apples or pears, which release larger amounts of ethylene while ripening.
+Unripe persimmons should be stored in paper or cardboard packaging at room temperature, where they will ripen in about a week.
+For quicker ripening, place them near other fruits, particularly apples or pears, which release higher amounts of ethylene gas as they ripen.

 persimmon puding